H. P. Lovecraft: Atheism

 Lovecraft was an atheist.
 His viewpoints on religion are outlined in his 1922 essay "A Confession of Unfaith".
 In this essay, he describes his shift away from the Protestantism of his parents to the atheism of his adulthood.
 Lovecraft was raised by a conservative Protestant family.
-He was introduced to the Bible and the mythos of Saint Nicholas when he was two.
+He was introduced to the Bible and Santa Claus when he was two.
 He passively accepted both of them.
 Over the course of the next few years, he was introduced to Grimms' Fairy Tales and One Thousand and One Nights, favoring the latter.
-In response, Lovecraft took on the identity of "Abdul Alhazred", a name he would later use for the author of the Necronomicon.
+In response, Lovecraft took on the identity of "Abdul Alhazred", a name he later used for the author of the Necronomicon.
 Lovecraft experienced a brief period as a Greco-Roman pagan shortly thereafter.
 According to this account, his first moment of skepticism occurred before his fifth birthday, when he questioned if God is a myth after learning that Santa Claus is not real.
 In 1896, he was introduced to Greco-Roman myths and became "a genuine pagan".

 This came to an end in 1902, when Lovecraft was introduced to space.
 He later described this event as the most poignant in his life.
 In response to this discovery, Lovecraft took to studying astronomy and described his observations in the local newspaper.
-Before his thirteenth birthday, he had become convinced of humanity's impermanence.
+Before his thirteenth birthday, he became convinced of humanity's impermanence.
 By the time he was seventeen, he had read detailed writings that agreed with his worldview.
 Lovecraft ceased writing positively about progress, instead developing his later cosmic philosophy.
 Despite his interests in science, he had an aversion to realistic literature, so he became interested in fantastical fiction.
 Lovecraft became pessimistic when he entered amateur journalism in 1914.
-The Great War seemed to confirm his viewpoints.
+World War I seemed to confirm his viewpoints.
 He began to despise philosophical idealism.
 Lovecraft took to discussing and debating his pessimism with his peers, which allowed him to solidify his philosophy.
-His readings of Friedrich Nietzsche and H. L. Mencken, among other pessimistic writers, furthered this development.
+His readings of Friedrich Nietzsche and H. L. Mencken, among other writers, furthered this development.
 At the end of his essay, Lovecraft states that all he desired was oblivion.
 He was willing to cast aside any illusion that he may still have held.